ScilifelabDataCentre/dds_cli/.github/pull_request_template.md

 4. When all boxes are checked, information is filled in, and the branch is updated: mark as Ready For Review and tag reviewers (top right)
 5. Once there is a submitted review, implement the suggestions (if reasonable, otherwise discuss) and request an new review.

-If there is a field which you are unsure about, enter the edit mode of this description or go to the [PR template](https://github.com/ScilifelabDataCentre/dds_cli/blob/dev/.github/pull_request_template.md); There are invisible comments providing descriptions which may be of help.
+If there is a field which you are unsure about, enter the edit mode of this description or go to the [PR template](../.github/pull_request_template.md); There are invisible comments providing descriptions which may be of help.

 ## 1. Description / Summary

-_Add a summary of the changes in this PR and the related issue._
+**Add a summary here**: What does this PR add/change and why?

 ## 2. Jira task / GitHub issue

-_Link to the github issue or add the Jira task ID here._
+**Is this a GitHub issue?** --> Add the link to the github issue

+**Is this from a Jira task?** --> If your branch does not contain info regarding the Jira task ID, put it here.

 ## 3. Type of change